-- Bleach: The powers of incorporeal beings are based on their "spiritual pressure", or spirit energy, and their ability to control it.
+- Bleach: The powers of incorporeal beings are based on their "spiritual power", otherwise known as Reiryoku, and their ability to control it.
+The energy that is actually used manifests as "spiritual pressure", Reiatsu, which determines the strength and durability of a spirit.
 This includes Soul Reapers (kido spells, shikai/bankai, resistance to injury) as well as Hollows.
 Some humans are able to use spiritual pressure/powers as well (Orihime, Chad, Quincies like Uryu, Bounts, etc.).
 Soul Reapers and Hollows are effectively spirits or ghosts.
-Humans who possess spiritual pressure, even if they don't have extra spiritual powers from it, can see ghosts and therefore can interact with both Soul Reapers and Hollows as well as normal ghosts.
+Humans who possess spiritual power, even if they don't have extra abilities from it, can see ghosts and therefore can interact with both Soul Reapers and Hollows as well as normal ghosts.

 - Several characters in YuYu Hakusho have variants of soul power.
 Yusuke, Genkai, Kuwabara , and Sensui all have attacks based on "reiki" or spirit energy.
 Kuwabara also has a heightened spirit awareness.
 Kaito is able to remove souls from bodies by the application of his taboo power.

 - Soul Eater characters have Soul wavelength which they can use to resonate with others usually between Meister and Weapon.

 - Black*Star and Stein can attack using their soul wavelengh without a weapon.

 - Shaman King obviously